hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 DoT to prevent zone collection from zone transfers, including discussion of approaches for IXFR, which uses UDP or TCP.

-NOTE: At this point some discussion of a DSO [@RFC8490] based mechanism is included in brackets, still to decide whether or not to include this in the -02 version or not..

 # Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",